This post may contain affiliate links. For more information, please see our affiliate policy.

 Roasting for a long period of time at a low temperature concentrates the tomato flavor, evaporating moisture, and making them rich and jammy.
 It’s just the thing to do when you’ve got extra tomatoes.
 But it’s especially good when all you can find are the so-so ones at the store.
 There’s something sort of magical about it.

 It’s a fabulous way to preserve them, too.
-Freeze slow roasted tomatoes in batches to use for tomato sauces, pastas, or just to snack on when you need a little tomato love in your life.
+Freeze slow-roasted tomatoes in batches to use for tomato sauces, pasta, or just to snack on when you need a little tomato love in your life.